AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-asset-viewers.md

 ---
-description: null
-seo-description: null
-seo-title: Viewers for AEM Assets only
+description: Viewers for AEM Assets only
 solution: Experience Manager
 title: Viewers for AEM Assets only
 topic: Dynamic media